Dieter Bohlen: Products and endorsements

-Bohlen has signed numerous advertising deals with companies such as Müller Milch, Makro Markt, S.Oliver, O₂, Roller (Möbelhaus), Wiesenhof, the Deutsche Bahn, and Unilever.
+Bohlen has signed numerous advertising deals with companies such as Müller Milch, Makro Markt, S.Oliver, O2, Roller (Möbelhaus), Wiesenhof, the Deutsche Bahn, and Unilever.
 He has been a longtime advertising partner of Camp David.
 In 2020, he had been the face of Camp David for 10 years.

 Between 2002 and 2008, Bohlen published five books, ranging from autobiographies to advice books.
-In 2005, he released a fragrance named Provocation.
+In 2005, he released a perfume named Provocation.
 In 2011, he founded the clothing label "Needs Clothing" along with Felix Werner.
 In 2013, he released a line of wallpapers through P+S.

 Personal life

-From 1983 to 1989, Bohlen was married to Erika Sauerland, who he had met in 1974 in Göttingen.
+From 1983 to 1989, Bohlen was married to Erika Sauerland, whom he had met in 1974 in Göttingen.
 They have three children: Marc, Marvin, and Marielin.
 From 1989 to 1996, he was in a relationship with television personality and singer Nadja Abd el Farrag, also known under the stage name Naddel.
 On 13 May 1996, Bohlen married model Verona Feldbusch in Las Vegas, but they separated after four weeks.
 The divorce was finalised on 27 May 1997.
 From 1997 to 2001, he was in a relationship with Abd el Farrag again.

 From 2001 to 2006, Bohlen lived with model and dancer Estefania Küster.
 Their son Maurice Cassian was born on 7 July 2005.
 Since 2006, he has been in a relationship with Fatma Carina Walz, who he met in Mallorca, Spain, where one of the casting events for Deutschland sucht den Superstar was held.
 They have a daughter named Amelie (born 22 March 2011) and a son named Maximilian (born 7 September 2013).

 Bohlen lives in the village of Tötensen near Hamburg.
 He is left-handed, but was forced to learn how to write with his right hand at grammar school.
 He plays tennis with his left hand because he started tennis after leaving school.
 According to an article by the Manager Magazine in 2018, Bohlen has a net worth of €250 million, making him one of the thousand richest Germans.